 2. Restart your router to refresh the network connection.

 3. Use an Ethernet cable instead of using a Wi-Fi connection.

 4. Contact your service provider and make a complaint regarding an unstable internet connection.

 Method 2: Update Steam Client

 If you are using an outdated version of the Steam client on your system, you might face problems accessing the Steam store.
-Therefore, to fix the Steam store not working, update the Steam client to the latest version as follows:
+Therefore, to fix Steam store not working or Steam client Bootstrapper not responding, update the Steam client to the latest version as follows: